orazioedoardo/Expression-Evaluator/README.md

 + e Euler’s constant

 ### Other
-+ -v to verbose mode
++ -h to show the help

 ### Notes